Form SSA-44 Instructions

 In this step, you’ll collect the required documents (or certified copies of those documents), depending on your life-changing event.
 You can find this list on page 8 of the SSA-44.

-Hint: If you only have one copy of the document, you may want to get a copy so you can keep the original.
+Hint: If you only have one copy of the document, such as death certificates, you may want to get a copy so you can keep the original.

 In the case of a work stoppage or reduction of income, you simply need to sign a statement (under penalty of perjury) that you’ve partially or completely stopped working, or that you took a job with less compensation.